Last Updated on 27 August 2024 by Cycloscope

 Contributed by Mar Pages from Once in a Lifetime Journey

 The island of Borneo has a compacted kingdom sitting on the north known as the nation of Brunei.
-It consists of two unconnected slices of land within Malaysian Borneo that amounts to a total area of 5,765 sqkm.
+It consists of two unconnected slices of land within Malaysian Borneo that amount to a total area of 5,765 sqkm.
 Even though it’s the smallest country in the region, there are enough activities to keep a traveler busy for at least 3 days.

 Before going, it should be noted that it is a conservative Muslim dry country where alcohol is not permitted and dress is quite conservative.
-Apart from seeking the shy proboscis monkeys, being inspired by the Masjid Omar Ali Saifuddien and exploring the spectacular nature at places like Ulu Temburong, I would highly suggest going over Eid and visiting The Nurul Istana Royal Palace of Brunei.
+Apart from seeking the shy probosci’s monkeys, being inspired by the Masjid Omar Ali Saifuddien, and exploring the spectacular nature at places like Ulu Temburong, I would highly suggest going over Eid and visiting The Nurul Istana Royal Palace of Brunei.

 Why do I suggest visiting over this time specifically?
-Well, the impressive 1,800 room royal building, considered the largest palace in the world, is only open for the three days of Eid al Fitr at the end of Ramadan.
-And apart from being allowed in the spectacular building, you will also get to meet the Sultan (men only) and his wife (women only) in person.
+Well, the impressive 1,800-room royal building, considered the largest palace in the world, is only open for the three days of Eid al Fitr at the end of Ramadan.
+And, apart from being allowed in the spectacular building, you will also get to meet the Sultan (men only) and his wife (women only) in person.
 You also get a cute gift of a signed card from the Sultan which makes for a great souvenir, if that’s your thing.

 Adventures in Borneo – Sarawak, Malaysia